jguamie/system-design/notes/chubby-lock-service.md

 The storage feature is important as services need to advertise Chubby's results with others e.g., after a primary is elected or when data is repartitioned.
 Not having a separate service for sharing the results reduces the number of servers that clients depend on.
 Another benefit is that the consistency features of the protocol become shared.

 Each Chubby cell typically has 5 replicas.
-This is to ensure high availability.
+At the same time, read requests are handled by the master only.
 A service advertising its primary through a Chubby file can have thousands of clients that need to observe this file.
 93% of RPCs are KeepAlives between a Chubby client and a Chubby cell.

 Chubby uses event notification to notify clients of any changes to Chubby files.
 For example, clients and replicas of a service will need to be notified if the master/primary changes.
 Most common events include file contents modified, child node added/removed/modified, and Chubby master failed over.
 ## Coarse-Grained Locks versus Fine-Grained Locks